aackerman/rel/README.md

 It is intended to be a framework, meaning this library could fulfill the query generation for a great ORM.

+Rel allows you to programatically create dynamic SQL with a clear and simple interface.

 ## Interfaces

 * `Visitable`